Artistic PCB take on the classic map location pinDesigned by Pier 42, Ships from Canada

 I decided to explore the artistic PCB realm and the map location pin became the theme.
 See also my other map location pin.
 Modern Map Location Pin

 It glows in the dark and helps you never being lost by always telling you where you are. ;) And it is not a badge.
+The board and soldering is all lead-free assembled.

 A circuit for a quasi-constant current supply is also designed onto the board, to run the LED from 5-20V without a battery.
 Here the LED can also be controlled by an additional external signal.
 This requires additional components and wires soldered to the pin and makes it not as mobile but would be a good option for a more permanent wearable installation.
 Contact the seller for details about this circuit.